Brittany Beers, MS, LPC

-Samantha has been working in the mental health field since 2004, bringing over two decades of experience supporting children, adolescents, and families.
-She holds a bachelor’s degree in Rehabilitation for Mental and Behavioural Disabilities from Indiana University of Pennsylvania and earned her master’s degree in Elementary Guidance Counselling from West Chester University.
-Samantha is a Licensed Professional Counsellor (LPC), a Nationally Certified Counsellor (NCC), and is certified in Trauma-Informed Practices.
+I’ve been working in the mental health field since 2004, supporting children, adolescents, and families through a wide range of emotional and behavioral challenges.
+I hold a bachelor’s degree in Rehabilitation for Mental and Behavioral Disabilities from Indiana University of Pennsylvania and a master’s degree in Elementary Guidance Counseling from West Chester University.
+I’m a Licensed Professional Counselor (LPC), a Nationally Certified Counselor (NCC), and certified in Trauma-Informed Practices.

 Hi there!
 I’d like to introduce you to Sadie, our beloved therapy dog at Bluebird Counseling Center LLC.
 We adopted Sadie from a rescue in June 2020 (her birthday is February 2020) when she was just 4 months old.
 At the time, I never imagined she could become an effective therapy dog due to her high energy and excitement for life.